Migraines are common and usually very painful. There may be ways to prevent them, and there are good treatments for them.

 - cheese, chocolate, red wine and monosodium glutamate (MSG)

 - hormonal changes and the oral contraceptive pill for women

 - alcoholic drinks (especially red wine and beer).

 Your doctor will diagnose migraines by talking to you and examining you.
 There is no specific test to diagnose migraine.
 However your doctor may do tests to exclude other causes of headache.

-If you suspect you are getting a migraine, take pain-relieving medicines straight away.
+If you suspect you are getting a migraine, you may get some relief from pain-relieving medicines.
 Some people find they can prevent the headache by treating it early.
 Talk to your doctor or pharmacist about options.

 During the headache, rest in a quiet dark room.
 Get as much help as possible to take over any responsibilities with work, family and so on.